numtel/ethfox/README.md

 ```

 This will create a ZIP file in the `web-ext-artifacts` directory that you can submit to the Firefox Add-ons store.

+## Wallet Backup and Recovery

+This wallet implements BIP-39 and BIP-44 standards for HD wallet derivation:
+- BIP-39: Mnemonic seed phrase generation (12 or 24 words)
+- BIP-44: Hierarchical deterministic wallet paths (m/44'/60'/0'/0/X)

+Make sure to:
+1. Securely back up your seed phrase
+2. Never share your seed phrase or private keys with anyone
+3. Use a strong password for wallet encryption

 ## Troubleshooting